 Dr. MacClanathan began her relationship with OVH in 2014 as a Veterinary Assistant and it was clear from the beginning that she had a calling to be a veterinarian.

-Melanie lives in Lake Oswego with her husband Michael, their big man cat Max, an adorable Golden Retriever-Husky puppy named Wall-e, and the newest addition to the family a most handsome Siamese mix youngster named Kuzco.
+Melanie lives in Lake Oswego with her husband Michael, their big man cat Max, an adorable Golden Retriever-Husky named Wall-e, and the newest addition to the family a most handsome Siamese mix youngster named Kuzco.

 Jessie Merritt CVPM, SPHR